snpscrn/sdk-html/README.md

 ### Clip Share result

-After resultEntry is provided to Clip Share SDK it will navigate the user through the clip-sharing process.
-To receive information about shared clip you need to subscribe for the corresponding event:
+After resultEntry is provided to Clip Share component it will navigate the user through the clip-sharing process.
+In order to receive information about shared clip you need to subscribe for the corresponding event:
 ```javascript
 var clipShareAppElement = document.getElementById('clipShareApp');
 var $scope = angular.element(clipShareAppElement).scope();